Master of Cyber Security Online

 The demand for skilled cyber security specialists has never been higher in Australia.
 The government, healthcare and private sectors are urgently seeking qualified IT security professionals to take up leadership positions within their organisations.
 Below are the three broad categories of cyber security roles in the workplace today, all of which you will be qualified to undertake upon graduation from our online Master of Cyber Security.

 Cyber Security managers are responsible for liasing with the executive staff of an organisation and embedding policies and risk awareness.

-As the manager of a group of cyber security specialists, it’s up to you to ensure you have the right skills in your team and effectively manage their time and effort.
+As the manager of a group of cyber security specialists, it’s up to you to ensure you have the right cyber skills in your team to effectively manage their time and effort.

-Cyber security technicians are the experts who directly respond incidents.
-You will spend your day scripting,monitoring and investigating issues using your strong technical skills.
-Compliance staff ensure systems and designs meet governance and management standards.
+Cyber security technicians are the experts who directly respond to hackers and cyber incidents.
+You will spend your day scripting, monitoring and investigating issues using your strong technical skills.
+Compliance staff ensure IT systems and designs meet governance and management standards.

 Strategists and architects are responsible for formulating strategies and controls to mitigate future cyber security incidents.
 You must be forward-thinking in these roles and have your finger on the pulse to pre-empt new developments.Your days will be spent designing roadmaps and interfacing with other technical teams.